 - Posts by Daniel VecchioPrincipal

-Daniel Vecchio is an experienced litigator in the firm’s Seattle office whose practice focuses on commercial litigation, bankruptcy, and other debtor/creditor issues.
-Since joining GSB in 2012, he has represented clients in ...
+Daniel Vecchio is an experienced litigator whose practice focuses on commercial litigation, bankruptcy, and other debtor/creditor issues.
+He has represented clients in connection with a variety of matters, including ...

 Regular readers of this blog will know that we have been following the development and implementation of the FDA’s new menu-labeling regulations with some interest.
 After multiple rounds of drafts and public comment periods, the agency now has issued its final guidance for compliance with the new rules.
 According to the FDA’s press release, the guidance is intended to respond to the most frequently-asked questions from business potentially subject to the new rules, and “differs from the draft guidance by providing additional examples and new or revised questions and answers on topics such as covered establishments, alcoholic beverages, catered events, mobile vendors, grab-and-go items, and record keeping requirements.”